wupujun/online_payment/README.md

 A demo for online payment.
 It's based on python, Flask and stripe.

+To run it:
+1. install dependencies: pip install -r requirements.txt
+2. create tables in python cmd: import app;app.db.create_all();exit;
-Take test card no 4242 4242 4242 4242 for testing.
+3. Take test card no 4242 4242 4242 4242 for testing.
-Dependencies: pip install -r requirements.txt

 Credit:

 1. https://github.com/defshine/awesome-flask-todo